splitleveltexts/splitleveltexts.github.io/README.md

 # License

-The following directories and their contents are Copyright Split Level Texts.
+The following directories and their contents are Copyright SplitLevel Texts.
 You may not reuse anything therein without my permission:

 * texts/
 * about/